DOI-USGS/gage-conditions-gif/README.md

 #### Event text appearance

+Use the following items in `callouts_cfg.yml` for each callout to adjust its appearance.

+* **Text location, justification, and layout.** Described earlier so that you could get an initial view with callouts, these same elements (`label`, `pos`, `x_loc`, `y_loc`) are likely to be adjusted during your polishing iterations.
+* **Text size.** You can increase or decrease the text size from the default of `cex=6`, but we recommend not going smaller if possible.
+* **Box behind text.** `add_box` is initially left blank which means that no box will be added behind the text.
+If your text is particularly diffcult to read given the data points behind it's location, you may want to add a grey box by changing to `add_box=TRUE`.

-As you iterate through other parts of the text appearance, you probably don't want to keep waiting for the full animation to rebuild every time.
-You may be interested in generating just a single frame that occurs during all or one of the events you are adjusting.
-Below are some code to generate the individual frame(s).
+As you iterate through the text appearance, you may be interested in generating just a single frame that occurs during all or one of the events you are adjusting.
+Below is some code to generate the individual frame(s).
 After you run the code, head over to `6_visualize/tmp` in the Files window of RStudio and sort by `Modified`.

 ```r
 # Build a frame for the middle of each event